jg-digital-media/jgdm-100DaysOfCode/work/log/round-10.md

+# R10D17: Monday 14 November 2022

+I finished up with making some sections more responsive today and worked on some more website imagery.
+I'm having some difficulty getting HTML5 video to work on Android but I'm still trying.

++ **Technologies Used** - HTML, CSS, WordPress, PHP

 # R10D16: Friday 11 November 2022

 Added some more customisable fields to the site concerning the section for Q&A about Dyspraxia and spent more time on graphical work.